 Information collected throughout the primary modeling is applied to recognize a listing of features by functionally disintegrating the area into subject divisions.
 Subject divisions each include business projects, and the actions in each business project set the foundation for a classified feature listing.
 Features in this regard are short sections of client-valued purposes displayed in the form, for example, “<action> <result> <object>”.
 Features should not use more than two weeks to finish, else they must be split down into scantier portions.

 Following the completion of the feature list, the step to creating the plan of development and naming the control of features (or feature collections) as classes to the programmers are executed.

 A design unit is provided for every feature.
 A leading programmer chooses a meager group of features that are to be finished in two weeks.
 Concurrently with similar class owners, the leading programmer serves out specific order designs for every feature and improves the total model.
 Next, the method and class prologues are inscribed and ultimately, a design review is accommodated.

 Following a successful design review for every activity to create a feature is prepared; the class owners generate code for their classes.
 Later, the unit trial and triumphant code review are performed; the finished feature is pushed to the central build.

 3. FDD is a Pragmatic Short-Iteration Process

-Feature Driven Development methodology is a short emphasis, model-driven method.
-Before the beginning of the process, the overall model frame is raised up.
+Feature Driven Development methodology is a short-emphasis, model-driven method.
+Before the beginning of the process, the overall model frame is raised.
 The evolution of features is then on record with a series of fourteen days “design by feature, work by feature” series.

 These features are “helpful according to the client” decisions.
 Developers concentrate on the features that are important to the client.